itsyasin22/data-analysis-scripts/README.md

         smawnyo somone a good gril
         an i am womaan
         gahi a an m n  m woman
-donya an eshgh mno rd
+donya an eshgh mno d
 # e uf e aم)
     gک
     # Anotexmpl